Skip to main content

 Two scalars ([0, 1]):

 • fiction — how much the conversation reads as fiction/roleplay.
-Drives verdict suppression: high fiction with no corroborating distress signals won't escalate to watch/danger.
+Drives salience suppression: high fiction with no corroborating distress signals won't lift salience above the watch threshold.

 • authenticity — counter-signal.
 Markers of register-authentic distress (genuine emotional disclosure, frame breaks out of RP).